-We are authorized to issue 75,000,000 shares of Class B common stock, \$0.0001 par value per share, and 750,000,000 shares of Class A common stock, \$0.0001 par value per share.
+Our certificate of incorporation, as amended and restated, authorizes us to issue 75,000,000 shares of Class B common stock, \$0.0001 par value per share, and 750,000,000 shares of Class A common stock, \$0.0001 par value per share.
 Each holder of Class B common stock is entitled to ten votes per share and each holder of Class A common stock is entitled to one vote per share.
+The rights of the holders of Class A and Class B common stock are identical, except with respect to voting and conversion.
+Shares of Class B common stock may be converted into Class A common stock at any time at the option of the stockholder, and are automatically converted upon sale or transfer to Class A common stock, subject to certain limited exceptions.
 At its discretion, the board of directors may declare dividends on shares of common stock, subject to the rights of our preferred stockholders, if any.
 Upon liquidation or dissolution, holders of common stock will receive distributions only after preferred stock preferences have been satisfied.